-- c.
-In no case shall any structure, including authorized parapet walls, extend beyond nine hundred fifty (950) feet above mean sea level. - d.
-See Diagram C for illustration. - G. Basements and below-grade parking levels shall not count towards the minimum and maximum numbers of stories. - H. The foundation of the building fronting the build-to-line shall not extend higher than one (1) foot above the build-to-line.
+- (a) Maximum height of three stories or 36 feet, whichever is lower, above the adjacent build-to line.
+The height determination will not include unoccupiable roof structures nor parapet walls having a maximum height of thirty (30) inches. - (b) In no case shall any structure, including authorized parapet walls, extend beyond nine hundred fifty (950) feet above mean sea level.

+- G. Basements and below-grade parking levels shall not count towards the minimum and maximum numbers of stories. - H. The foundation of buildings fronting build-to-lines shall not extend higher than one (1) foot above the build-to-lines.